Hit enter after type your search item

 If you have a gallery of images with thumbnails then Bootstrap 4 has a specific class for this as well.
 Use the .img-thumbnail class that not only makes the thumbnail image responsive but also adds one pixel border radius around thumbnails.

 See the following demo where I used four thumbnail images with .img-thumbnail class.
-Again, resize the screen for seeing how these adjust with the screen width and height along with round borders:
+Again, resize the screen to see how these adjust with the screen width and height along with round borders:

 Bootstrap thumbnail respononsive